Antonio-Santos98/TeamFind/README.md

 Keycloak is integrated to provide secure user authentication.
 Users can log in to receive JWT tokens, which they use to make authorized API calls.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please open an issue or pull request in the repository.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## License